lukegrc/bet-slip-app/README.md

 # Betting App

-A modern, responsive betting application built with React and TypeScript, featuring a beautiful UI and comprehensive betting functionality.
+A modern, responsive betting application built with React and TypeScript.

 ## Features